 Franchisors are required to provide you with a disclosure document (the “FDD”) outlining, in addition to other information, the details of your initial investment.
 With a history of fitness franchise openings and knowledge of how the business operates during its initial period, franchisors provide estimates of not only the cost of opening the business but also the working capital you will need.

 Remember that the information contained in a disclosure document provides ranges, which will vary for your particular location.
 Your costs may differ somewhat depending on your market, your costs for real estate, and labor, along with other factors.
 With the help of your franchisor, realtors, and other professionals, you can identify these factors and more accurately estimate your total investment.
 Having an accurate understanding of how much money you will really need is the starting point in seeking financing.

-You should prepare a personal financial statement that evaluates not only your bank accounts but your liquid assets as well to know what they’re worth either as collateral for a loan or as saleable items.
+You should prepare a personal financial statement that evaluates not only your bank accounts, but all your liquid assets.
+This establishes your personal worth to use as collateral for a loan.
 As we will discuss later, you may have had some prior discussions with family, friends, and even clients to see whether they are interested in investing in your new fitness franchise.

 The money you need to get into business is out there.
 Make certain you know how much money you really need, and be realistic.
 Offering both the flexibility and independence of being a small business owner, a fitness franchise can be a great idea for anyone interested in becoming an entrepreneur, particularly fitness professionals who have experience and want to have their own business.
 Opening a franchise requires an investment of capital.
 If you need funding for your franchise investment, it will take some time and effort to navigate the various options available.